majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 {{ image(src="img/phone-to-dashboard-conversion/mainboard-soldered-wires.webp") }}

-Accounting for some voltage drop resulting from the USB cable's own resistance, I've opted for a 1N4007 signal diode, which provides an approx. 0.8-1.0V voltage drop at a current of 0.1-2A.
+Accounting for some voltage drop resulting from the USB cable's own resistance, I've opted for a 1N4007 signal diode, which provides an approx. ~0.6V voltage drop at very low currents (~10mA), and respectively ~1V at 2A ([datasheet](https://www.mouser.com/datasheet/2/149/1N4001-81693.pdf)).

 {{ image(src="img/phone-to-dashboard-conversion/1n4007-forward-voltage-vs-current.webp") }}

+I wanted to power the final product using a single USB-C cable.
+To achieve that, I've used a USB-C receptacle and plug, allowing me to sidechain the supply voltage (`VBUS`) into the battery-mocking diode (`D1`).
+A USB charger would later connect to the circuit's USB-C receptacle (`J1`), which would then supply voltage to the USB-C plug connected to the phone (`P1`), and the battery mocking diode (`D1`).
+The diode's negative lead would connect to the battery supply voltage test pad (`VBAT`), completing the power supply circuit.
+USB data lines are passed through, so the resulting device can still be controlled via [ADB](https://developer.android.com/tools/adb) in the future.

+{{ image(src="img/phone-to-dashboard-conversion/schematic.svg") }}

 To be honest, I'm unsure how the on-board power management system uses the mocked battery.
+I could measure it, but to be honest I don't care much about it, on the condition that the circuit operates safely.
 Hopefully, as long as it sees USB power – which is always, in this scenario – it will only use the mocked battery as a voltage reference, to determine whether it should begin a charging cycle.
-That way, power should be regulated more effectively, by the on-board switching regulators.
-Conversely, should the majority of current flow through the diode (mocked battery), a considerable amount of the energy would inadvertently be converted into heat.
-Certainly, the mocked battery cannot be "charged", in the sense of a reverse current flow, due to semiconducting nature of the diode.
+That way, voltage should be regulated more efficiently, by the on-board switching regulators.
+Conversely, should the majority of current flow through the diode (mocked battery), a non-negligible amount of the energy would inadvertently be converted into heat.
+And finally, the mocked battery certainly cannot be "charged", in the sense of a reverse current flow, due to semiconducting nature of the diode.

-At this point I did some measurements.
+I've drilled a small 2mm hole in the phone's back cover to route the `VBAT` cable out from the motherboard.

+{{ image(src="img/phone-to-dashboard-conversion/internal-wiring.webp") }}
+{{ image(src="img/phone-to-dashboard-conversion/rear-wire.webp") }}

+I've soldered the circuit on the tiniest universal PCB ever, and applied hot snot on the wires to relieve potential strain on the solder joints.

+{{ image(src="img/phone-to-dashboard-conversion/no-enclosure-testing.webp") }}

+At this point I did some ballpark measurements using my bench PSU, providing a supply of 5V.
+These values of course are greatly influenced by the phone's configuration, enabled peripherals, and the runtime.
+The biggest contributing factor was the screen brightness (when enabled).

 {{ image(src="img/phone-to-dashboard-conversion/psu-measure-prototype.webp") }}